NIKHIL25BAI10930/AI-ML-PROJECT-/README.md

 ## Project Idea
 Predict marks based on:
-- Study hours
+- Study hours ( amount of student spent while studying )
-- Sleep time
+- Sleep time  ( amount of time student invested during rest )
-- Attendance
+- Attendance  ( total number of class in which student was present )

 ## Concepts Used